 Syndicates at Lottoland let you play as many as 1008 lines (unique combinations of numbers) to give you more than a thousand chances to win.
 Each syndicate option sells anywhere from about 50 to 150 shares, with each share taking part in every line.
 You can buy as many shares as you want to increase your share of any prizes.

 Let’s look at an example to show how Lottoland syndicates work.
 Pretend you purchase 1 share of a 100-share syndicate that covers 150 lines.
 This means you have 150 unique combinations in play and win 1/100th of all prizes paid out.
 Now, imagine your syndicate gets lucky and hits the €100 million jackpot.
 In that case, your share would be €1 million.

 The following examples show three promotions Lottoland was offering at the time of this review.
-These promos will be different by the time you read this review, but these examples should at least show the types of offers Lottoland tends to provide.
+These promos will be different when you read this review, but these examples should at least show the types of offers Lottoland tends to provide.

 - US Powerball subscription: Activate a subscription bet and get 4 of the first 8 draws free

 - Mega Millions subscription: Get 4 of the first 8 draws free